LaunchCodeEducation/java-web-dev-curriculum/content/thymeleaf-views/reading/forms-thymeleaf/_index.md

 {{% notice blue Note "rocket" %}}
 The starter code for this video is found at the [starter branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/starter) of the `CodingEventsJava` repo.

 The final code presented in this video is found on the [form branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/forms).
-As always, code along to the videos on your own `coding-events` project.
+As always, code along to the videos on your own `codingevents` project.
 {{% /notice %}}

 Before moving on, be sure to commit and push your changes.
 Do this after each